szegedim/quartzads/readme.md

 export IMPLEMENTATION=https://www.showmycard.com/bc450bc5-77ff-4492-a988-eea45bd17c12.txt
 ```

-The defaults point to a WordPress site created by us proving that the target market potential of content is almost the entire internet.
+The defaults point to a WordPress site created by us showing the market potential of upstream content is almost the entire internet.
+Make sure you buy the copyright before mirroring any site.

+We are fundraising for this project at www.showmycard.com

+You can see a demo at https://demo.showmycard.com

-For more info go to hq@schmied.us
+For more info contact hq@schmied.us

 # TODO List